fieldtrip/website/tutorial/ica_artifact_cleaning.md

 In this tutorial we will demonstrate ICA cleaning on the [ArtifactMEG.zip](https://download.fieldtriptoolbox.org/tutorial/ArtifactMEG.zip) example MEG dataset.
 This is a resting state recording without an explicit experimental task, however in this recording the subject was on putpose making certain types of artifacts, such as blinking with the eyes, looking back and forth, making headmovements, and biting their teeth to induce EMG activity in the jaw muscles.

 This dataset not only includes MEG data, but also separate bipolar recordings from the EOG and ECG, plus two bipolar EMG channels that record activity from neck and jaw muscles.
-In principle we could use thexe extra channels to find artifacts or to facilitate or even automate the identification of artifactual ICA components.
+In principle we could use these extra channels to find artifacts or to facilitate or even automate the identification of artifactual ICA components.
 In the remainder we will _not_ make use of the EOG, ECG and EMG channels, we will only show how ICA can be used on the MEG channels.

 ## Background